JustOdrep/PesateProject/README.md

 My goal is to help people who sell pastry recipes generate extra income by using a tool that will help them manage their budget.

+***

 ## Demo

-In this YouTube video, I present a detailed demonstration of a web page I created.
 The first half of the video features a PowerPoint presentation where I introduce the purpose and design of the page.
 In the second half, I switch to a screen recording of myself navigating through the actual page and demonstrating its features.
 [Watch it here!](https://youtu.be/9vpQ5jjcg7Q)

+***

 ## Getting Started
 1. Go to the GitHub repository and click on the "Clone or download" button.